 How do we keep this site running?
 This post may contain affiliate links — the cost is the same to you, but we get a referral fee.
 Compensation does not affect rankings.
 Thanks!

-John Isner is the original King of the Winston-Salem Open, having won the first two years championship crown.
+John Isner has announced that he will be back for the 2017 tournament!
+This is great news because he is a local and he is the original King of the Winston-Salem Open, having won the first two years championship crown.
 However, he canceled in recent years due to injuries and desire to rest before the U.S. Open, which starts the following week.
 Isner is also a local who grew up in nearby Greensboro, NC, and his family still calls the Triad home, so he gets to enjoy some of his mom’s home cooking during the tournament.

-PowerShares Legends: Andy Roddick, James Blake, Mardy Fish, and Jim Courier Return!
+PowerShares Legends: Andy Roddick, James Blake, Mardy Fish, and Michael Chang

 The PowerShares Legends Series made its Winston-Salem premier at the 2016 Open at the Wake Forest tennis complex and featured tennis from great legends including Andy Roddick, James Blake, Jim Courier, and Mark Philippoussis.
 Mark Philippoussis won in 2016!
 The event boasts three matches – two semis and one final (one set each).
 The PowerShare Series is a 30+ year tennis circuit for veteran players – it takes place annually in 12 U.S. cities and Winston-Salem is proud to be added to the mix!
 Andy Roddick was the 2015 winner of the Series with James Blake as runner-up.
 This event is yet another reason to add the Winston-Salem Open to your calendar this year!